Dragonink/trunic.typ/docs/manual.typ

 ]
 #v(1fr)

-The video game Tunic (https://tunicgame.com) features a rune-like language called Trunic. \
 This library provides functions to easily write Trunic runes in a Typst document.

+#heading(numbering: none, outlined: false, depth: 6)[About Tunic & Trunic]

+The video game Tunic (https://tunicgame.com) features a rune-like language called Trunic.
+Most of the text in game is written in this language.

 #gentle-clues.danger(title: [Tunic spoilers])[
   *Using this library requires that you understand how Trunic works.*